mauroLaine/accessibleCurrency/_posts/2021-06-09-accessible-currency.md

 This project was based principally on references related to BLV people using paper money and documentation of BLV people and smartphone experiences.

-[How Blind People Identify Paper Money](https://blindcoincollector.com/2019/02/18/how-blind-people-identify-paper-money/) is an excellent reference to hear experiences from BLV people.
+<a href="https://blindcoincollector.com/2019/02/18/how-blind-people-identify-paper-money/" style="color: #0085b6;color: hsl(196.2, 100%, 35.7%)">How Blind People Identify Paper Money</a> is an excellent reference to hear experiences from BLV people.
 In this source, the team learned the behavior expected from the final user when the app would be used.

-Furthermore, [Accessibility in Smartphone Applications: What Do We Learn from Reviews?](https://www.researchgate.net/profile/Asm-Anam-2/publication/262399684_Accessibility_in_smartphone_applications_What_do_we_learn_from_reviews/links/55ef112508ae0af8ee1b0a46/Accessibility-in-smartphone-applications-What-do-we-learn-from-reviews.pdf) was very useful since it provided a more extended context of the usage of smartphones by BLV people.
+<a href="https://www.researchgate.net/profile/Asm-Anam-2/publication/262399684_Accessibility_in_smartphone_applications_What_do_we_learn_from_reviews/links/55ef112508ae0af8ee1b0a46/Accessibility-in-smartphone-applications-What-do-we-learn-from-reviews.pdf" style="color: #0085b6;color: hsl(196.2, 100%, 35.7%)">Accessibility in Smartphone Applications: What Do We Learn from Reviews?</a> was very useful since it provided a more extended context of the usage of smartphones by BLV people.

 ### Solution